brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 The model performs quantile regression on 600 megabytes of data in memory.
 The data type was float32.

-MLX is only for [AArch64](https://en.wikipedia.org/wiki/AArch64), ARM's 64-bit architecture, unable to run on other hardware.
+MLX is only for [AArch64](https://en.wikipedia.org/wiki/AArch64), unable to run on other hardware.

 We can see on x86, TensorFlow wins; on AArch64, MLX leads, followed by micrograd.

 ### micrograd is most widely deployable
-MLX is only available on AArch64, not available on x86, RISC-V. TensorFlow is available on x86 as well, but only selectively made for a few mainstream Linux distributions.

 The deployability for complex machine learning library is usually restricted. micrograd, as it only depends on Python and NumPy, is as portable as both, therefore available on x86, AArch64, RISC-V, etc architectures as well as a great number of operating systems.

 ### micrograd is easiest to extend